unfor19/configmap-action/README.md

 [![testing](https://github.com/unfor19/configmap-action/workflows/testing/badge.svg)](https://github.com/unfor19/configmap-action/actions?query=workflow%3Atesting)
 [![test-action](https://github.com/unfor19/configmap-action-test/workflows/test-action/badge.svg)](https://github.com/unfor19/configmap-action-test/actions?query=workflow%3Atest-action)

-Exports a ConfigMap as an [output](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idoutputs) according to a given key, such as `GIT_BRANCH` or `DEPLOYMENT_ENVIRONMENT` and consume it in other jobs ([needs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds)).
+Exports [configmap.json](./configmap.json) as a [job-output]([output](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idoutputs)) according to a given key, such as `GIT_BRANCH` or `DEPLOYMENT_ENVIRONMENT`, which is later consumed by other jobs with "[needs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds)".

+For GitHub Enterprise customers, the same idea is implemented by [Using environments for deployment ](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+Bear in mind that:

+> Environments, environment protection rules, and environment secrets are available in public repositories for all products.
+For access to environments in private repositories, you must use GitHub Enterprise.
+For more information, see "GitHub's products."

+This action is an alternative implemenation of GitHub Environments, for using environment specific configurations according to a given key; such as `GIT_BRANCH`, see [Usage](#Usage) section.

 Tested in [unfor19/configmap-action-test](https://github.com/unfor19/configmap-action-test/actions?query=workflow%3Atest-action)